idemia/multigit/README.md

 The need arose from my work environment, where a project typically consists of 30 to 50 git repositories.
 In such environment, every simple git operation becomes a complex task.
-With Multigit, it is simple again.
+Thank to Multigit, it becomes simple again.
 Any git operation like git fetching in the morning is run on all the repositories in one click.
 When time comes to commit changes and push them, having a graphical interface to locate in the blink of an eye which repositories are modified and need a commit has been a life saver.